kartoeffelchen/sabbaticaldiary/_posts/2022-08-12-ferry-to-holland.md

 ---
 <img src="/images/2022-08-12.jpg" alt="ferry to Holland" class="center">

-The entire journey from Cambridge to Munich is km long, but we will first go to Martin's parents home for a long weekend.
-Our preferred route to go to southern Germany is to take a ferry from Harwich to Hook of Holland and drive south.
+The total driving distance from Cambridge to Munich is about 990 km (615 miles) (plus the ride on the ferry from Harwich to Hook of Holland), but we will first go to Martin's parents for a long weekend.

 We set off at 6 am this morning to catch the ferry.
-After arriving at Hook of Holland after 5 pm, we drove to Nijmegen, which is not far from the German border.
+It took 7 hours to reach Hook of Holland.
+We then drove and stayed overnight in Nijmegen, which is not far from the German border.